Field Guide · SAN Operations

 Cisco MDS NX-OS Command Reference for Production SAN Operators

-A practical operational reference for Cisco MDS 9000 Series multilayer SAN directors and fabric switches running NX-OS.
-Every command listed includes what it shows, when to run it, and a representative output captured from production directors.
+This guide consolidates the Cisco NX-OS commands storage and SAN engineers actually use to validate health, troubleshoot fabric issues, inspect zoning, verify optics, and accelerate incident response.
+Every command includes what it shows, when to run it, and a representative output captured from production directors.

 config terminal required.
 Every output shown is representative of a production MDS 9710 director running NX-OS 9.4(1a) — exact field labels and counter names may differ slightly across releases.